hicommonwealth/edgeware-contracts-tutorials/0/running-an-edgeware-node.md

 docker-compose up
 ```

 > **Note:** If you have run this command in the past, you probably want to purge your chain storage, so that you run through this tutorial with a clean slate.
-You can do this easily to delete docker volume with `rm -rf data_edg/`.
+You can do this easily to delete docker volume with `docker-compose rm`.

 ![An image of the terminal starting a Edgeware node](./assets/start-edgeware-node.png)